 For his 1869 filing of a third plat, Arthur Denny added one last alliterative pair of street names to the downtown scheme.
 The last two were Pike and Pine Streets.
 John Pike had assisted in building the university at Fourth & University in May 1861.
 After naming Pike Street for him, it seems that Denny then could only think of Pine to go with Pike.
 In Four Wagons West, author Roberta Frye Watt wrote, “Why Mr. Denny named the streets in alliterative pairs, no one knows.” (page 107.)

 “Olive, Virginia and Lenora (streets) were named for three little girls who came to Alki with their parents in the schooner Exact in 1851.
 The little playmates enjoyed the novelty of Indians and the beach, and were fearless and happy during those trying days; they had no realization of the perils and hardships which harassed their parents.
 These little girls and the other children of the Seattle landing party were the first white children to play on the Alki beach where today thousands play during the summer months.
 Olive and Virginia were daughters of William Bell.
 Lenora was one of the daughters of Arthur Denny.
-Olive became the wife of Joseph H. Stewart for whom Stewart Street was named.” (page 88, Pig-Tail Days in Old Seattle.)
+Olive became the wife of Joseph H. Stewart for whom Stewart Street was named.”
+(Quote from page 88, Pig-Tail Days in Old Seattle.)

 This plat which later became known as Belltown, was Arthur Denny’s Sixth Addition to Seattle, filed in 1873.
 He gave the names, including Bell Street, in honor of the Bell family because the land had once belonged to them.
 From south to north, the streets are Olive, Stewart, Virginia, Lenora, Blanchard and Bell.
 The witness to this plat filing was John M. Blanchard, a local official.